Fenqihu Old Street: Bentos, Bamboo & Fireflies in Alishan Region

 Fenqihu (奮起湖, also spelled Fenchihu) is a major highlight in one of my personal favorite regions of Taiwan: Alishan.

-This cute little mountain village is a worthwhile stop on the way from Chiayi to Alishan.
+This cute little mountain village is a worthwhile stop in your Alishan itinerary.
 Many visitors only come to have a famous bento lunchbox lunch then move on, but I highly recommend spending a night here.

 Besides some interesting foods, Fenqihu offers the chance to hike in stunning bamboo forests and spot fireflies at night.
 It’s the perfect complement to Shizhuo 10 minutes drive down the road, famous for its tea plantations and sunsets.
 Now you just have to choose between the two (I recommend visiting both if possible!)